omarrraliii/Aqay/Documentation/Stakeholder/README.md

-Stakeholder
-this directory has the Stakeholders diagram and Stakeholders file
+this directory has the Stakeholders diagram and Stakeholders text file